Home Visit ThailandCities, islands and provincesPhitsanulok, complete city guide

 The Bird Garden

-For birdwatching enthusiasts or the simply curious, this garden is located right next to the Buddha factory.
+For ornithology enthusiasts or simple curiosity, this garden is located next to the Buddha factory.

-You can discover many species of caged birds, including some rare ones, such as the Helmeted Hornbill.
+You can discover many species of birds in cages, including some rare ones, such as the Helmeted Hornbill.

 Admission: 50 baht per person.